aappleby/matcheroni/README.md

 ```
 In the above line of code, we are defining the matcher "my_pattern" by nesting the Seq<>, Some<>, Atom<>, and Lit<> matcher templates.
 The resuling type (not instance) defines a "match()" function that behaves similarly to the regex.

-Unlike std::regex, we don't need to compile or link or instantiate anything to use it:
+Unlike std::regex, we don't need to link in any additional libraries or instantiate anything to use it:
 ```
 const std::string text = "aaabbaaccdefxyz";